Unleash/unleash/frontend/README.md

 yarn run start
 ```

-## Run with a heroku-hosted instance of unleash-api
+## Run with a sandbox instance of the Unleash API

-Alternatively, instead of running unleash-api on localhost, use a remote instance:
+Alternatively, instead of running unleash-api on localhost, you can use a remote instance:

 ```
 cd ~/frontend
 yarn install
-yarn run start:heroku
+yarn run start:sandbox
 ```

 ## Running end-to-end tests